erikusaj/checkOpenCV/README.md

 Node: v4.3.2
 Npm: 2.14.12 ; /home/vagrant/.npm-global
 ```
+You should be able to `npm install opencv -g` on your machine.

-This requires some work using.
+**example 2:** This requires some work using.

 ```
 Darwin ; darwin ; x64 ; 15.4.0 ; 4294967296 ; 21180416